Stylized Water 2

 You’ll find this component on every prefab.
 It merely provides an easy way to identify which objects in the scene represent water.
 Currently, the Planar Reflection Renderer component, Underwater Rendering extension and Buoyancy API make use of this.

 The component caches the mesh and material used, so these can be retrieved instantly.
+Next to providing access to a MaterialPropertyBlock.
 The transform may also be used, to fetch the water level.

 The package comes paired with a utility that can generate plane or circle meshes, to be used with the water shader.
 This makes it easy to add subdivions to a mesh, without having to leave Unity.
 When using waves, a mesh requires a sufficient vertex density.